-Theorem 4.3.6 (The 4-colouring Theorem) Let G be a simple planar graph.
-Then G is 4-colourable.
+Theorem 4.3.6 (The 4-colouring Theorem) Every simple planar graph G is 4-colourable.

 Remark 4.3.7 The proof of the 4-colouring theorem is complicated and relies on checking 1482 special cases.
 This was done on a computer by Appel and Haken in 1977.
 At the time this was a controversial proof technique and it was unclear whether this should count as a mathematical proof.